Greedy Smith: Solo and side projects

-In 1982, Smith played with Twohill in a group called the Space Shuttle Ramblers that recorded an EP, however the tapes were destroyed in a studio flood prior to release.
-In 1992, during the Mental As Anything sabbatical he formed a side group called Greedy's on the Loose that played gigs and recorded however no product was released.
-In 1996 he recorded a solo album, Love Harmonica, for TWA at Jim Blackfoots Audioscapes Studio This led to live work with a band dubbed Greedy's People and the re-recording in full band mode and subsequent re-release of the album.
+In 1982, Smith played with Twohill in a group called the Space Shuttle Ramblers that recorded an EP; however, the tapes were destroyed in a studio flood prior to release.
+In 1992, during the Mental As Anything sabbatical, he formed a side group called Greedy's on the Loose that played gigs and recorded, but no product was released.
+In 1996 he recorded a solo album, Love Harmonica, for TWA at Jim Blackfoots Audioscapes Studio.
+This led to live work with a band dubbed Greedy's People and the re-recording in full band mode and subsequent re-release of the album.
 This new version of the album, also on TWA, was retitled Greedy's People and included a bonus recording of the Carpenters' "Close to You".
 Rock historian Ian McFarlane described Love Harmonica as an album of "easy-listening love songs that featured latin, pop and jazz rhythms with lush harmonica as the lead instrument."

 Media work

 As the most gregarious member of Mental As Anything, in the early days he was often relied upon to give interviews for TV, radio and press.
 This led to further media opportunities such as hosting episodes and segments of the music shows Countdown, including the associated Countdown Awards, and Sounds.
 In the late 1980s he was often a judge on the "Red Faces" segment of Hey Hey It's Saturday and in the early 1990s he hosted Tonight Live With Steve Vizard for a week in the absence of the regular host.
-He had more recently appeared regularly on the music quiz show Spicks and Specks.
+He also appeared regularly on the music quiz show Spicks and Specks.